DrSydor/DrSydor/README.md

 - 👋 Hi, I’m @DrSydor
 - 👀 I’m interested in cell biology, specifically host-pathogen interactions.
-Most of my coding is focused on image analysis (light and electron micrographs) and large dataset analysis (i.e. BioID proximity interactomic analysis).
+Most of my coding (I use that term lightly... it's more of a million monkeys at a million typewriters sort of situation) is focused on image analysis (light and electron micrographs) and large dataset analysis (i.e. BioID proximity interactomic analysis).
 - 🌱 I’m currently learning Python, trying to trick microcontrollers into working using C (clearly unrelated to the above), and maybe taking quick glances at machine learning before getting scared and running away to hide under the covers.
 - 💞️ I’m looking to collaborate on science stuff (clearly, right?)
 - 📫 How to reach me: andrew.sydor@gmail.com.